Charles Calderon

 Charles Michael Calderon (born March 12, 1950) is an American attorney and politician who served in both chambers of the California State Legislature.

 Early life and education

 Calderon was born on March 12, 1950, in Montebello, California.
 He graduated from California State University, Los Angeles and earned a J.D. degree from the UC Davis School of Law.

 Career

-Prior to his 1982 election to the Assembly, Calderon was a prosecutor and also served on the Montebello School Board.
+Prior to his 1982 election to the California State Assembly, Calderon was a prosecutor and also served on the Montebello School Board.

-Calderon was first elected to the Assembly in 1982.
+Calderon was first elected to the California State Assembly in 1982.
 In 1988–89, he became leader of a power struggle for control of the Assembly.
 The "Gang of Five", included Calderon, Gary Condit, Steve Peace of Chula Vista, Gerald Eaves of Rialto, and Rusty Areias of Los Banos.
 Self-identified conservative Democrats, the group attempted to wrest power from Willie Brown, then Speaker of the Assembly.
 Calderon was nominated for the office of Speaker, but Brown prevailed by a vote of 40–34.
 Brown stripped all five members of committee leadership positions and staff.